DimaKarpukhin/GarageManagementSystem/README.md

-# "Bool Pgia"
+# "Garage Manager"
-**The simple windows application that is implemented on C# by using WinForms API**
+### "Garage Manager" is an example of a garage management system, that allows the tracking of different car repair stages in real time.

 --------------
+**T **

-The rules of the game are similar to the rules of "Bulls and Cows" game.
+rules of the game are similar to the rules of "Bulls and Cows" game.
 1. Choose a number of desired  guesses(4 up 10) by clicking the ***"Number of chances:"*** button and then press ***"Start"***.
 <p align="center">
   <img src="https://github.com/DimaKarpukhin/BoolPgia/blob/master/Screenshots/screen1.png"/>